 All photographs are copyright to Sharon Bennett Connolly, 2015.

-From Emma of Normandy, wife of both King Cnut and Aethelred II to Saint Margaret, a descendant of Alfred the Great himself, Silk and the Sword: the Women of the Norman Conquest traces the fortunes of the women who had a significant role to play in the momentous events of 1066.
-Silk and the Sword: the Women of the Norman Conquest will be released in the UK on 15 November 2018 and is available for pre-order on Amazon UK, Amberley Publishing and Book Depository.
+Silk and the Sword: The Women of the Norman Conquest traces the fortunes of the women who had a significant role to play in the momentous events of 1066.
+Available now from Amazon, Amberley Publishing, Book Depository.

-Be the first to read new articles by clicking the ‘Follow’ button, liking our Facebook page or joining me on Twitter.
+You can be the first to read new articles by clicking the ‘Follow’ button, liking our Facebook page or joining me on Twitter and Instagram.

 ©2020 Sharon Bennett Connolly